Abu Musab al-Zarqawi: Missing leg

-Claims of harm to Zarqawi changed over time.
-Early in 2002, there were unverified reports from Afghan Northern Alliance members that Zarqawi had been killed by a missile attack in Afghanistan.
+Claims of harm to al-Zarqawi changed over time.
+Early in 2002, there were unverified reports from Afghan Northern Alliance members that al-Zarqawi had been killed by a missile attack in Afghanistan.
 Many news sources repeated the claim.
-Later, Kurdish groups claimed that Zarqawi had not died in the missile strike, but had been severely injured, and went to Baghdad in 2002 to have his leg amputated.
-On October 7, 2002, the day before Congress voted to give President George W. Bush authorization to invade Iraq, Bush gave a speech in Cincinnati, Ohio, that repeated as fact the claim that he had sought medical treatment in Baghdad.
-This was one of several of President Bush's examples of ways Saddam Hussein had aided, funded, and harbored al-Qaeda.
-Powell repeated this claim in his February 2003 speech to the UN, urging a resolution for war, and it soon became "common knowledge" that Zarqawi had a prosthetic leg.
+Later, Kurdish groups claimed that al-Zarqawi had not died in the missile strike, but had been severely injured, and went to Baghdad in 2002 to have his leg amputated.
+On October 7, 2002, the day before the U.S. Congress voted to give George W. Bush authorization to invade Iraq, Bush gave a speech in Cincinnati, Ohio, that repeated as fact the claim that he had sought medical treatment in Baghdad.
+This was one of Bush's several examples of ways Saddam had aided, funded, and harbored al-Qaeda.
+Powell repeated this claim in his February 2003 speech to the UN, urging a resolution for war, and it soon became "common knowledge" that al-Zarqawi had a prosthetic leg.

 In 2004, Newsweek reported that some "senior U.S. military officials in Baghdad" had come to believe that he still had his original legs.
 Knight Ridder later reported that the leg amputation was something "officials now acknowledge was incorrect".

-When the video of the Berg beheading was released in 2004, credence was given to the claim that Zarqawi was alive and active.
-The man identified as Zarqawi in the video did not appear to have a prosthetic leg.
-Videos of Zarqawi aired in 2006 that clearly showed him with both legs intact.
-When Zarqawi's body was autopsied, X-rays revealed that his right lower leg was fractured.
+When the video of the Berg beheading was released in 2004, credence was given to the claim that al-Zarqawi was alive and active.
+The man identified as al-Zarqawi in the video did not appear to have a prosthetic leg.
+Videos of al-Zarqawi aired in 2006 that clearly showed him with both legs intact.
+When al-Zarqawi's body was autopsied, X-rays revealed that his right lower leg was fractured.